RESOURCES - PERMITS

 Firearm Restrictions: Firearms must not be loaded inside vehicles, and no firearms or weapons are allowed in campsites or public buildings.
 All firearms being transported must be stored in the appropriate firearm cases and unloaded.
 It is illegal to hunt from a moving or parked vehicle.

 Hunting Zones: Be aware of the open and approved hunting zones based on zone maps and hunt only in those areas.
-Possible zones are subject to closure; we will announce closures on the Conservancy’s website.
+Possible zones are subject to closure; closures will be announced on the Conservancy’s website.
 Hunting zone maps to be provided at tag exchange.

 Environmental Protection: The goal of the mule deer hunting season is to provide a hunting opportunity to local Catalina Island residents.
 Hunters are expected to respect the environment, avoid littering and minimize their impact on the Island’s ecosystem.